stratisproject/BlockchainProgramming/key_generation/key_generation.md

 On IOS, I have not implemented it and you need to create your **IRandom** implementation.

 For a computer, being random is hard.
-But the biggest issue is that it is impossible to know if a series of number is really random.
+But the biggest issue is that it is impossible to know if a series of numbers is really random.

 If malware modifies your PRNG (and so, can predict the numbers you will generate), you won’t see it until it is too late.